blairnangle/roboblog/README.md

 ## Authentication

+Make sure to add tokens/keys as GitHub Secrets *and* ensure they are exported into the CI/CD environment in the relevant workflow in [`.github`](./.github).

 ### Wordnik

 Apply for an API key (this can take a few days).
 Once it has been granted, save it as a GitHub